cuappdev/upload/README.md

 # **/upload/** • POST

 Images will be passed along as base64 encrypted strings, checkout [this converter](https://www.base64-image.de/) as the format we are using.
 You can send a POST request to this route and put an image and the bucket name in the form-data.
-Use `file` key for the image, and `bucket` key for the bucket name.
+Use `image` key for the image, and `bucket` key for the bucket name.

 Request Body